1; (n.) a transformative change of heart; a spiritual conversion

 The reformation is an active transformation of the church’s response to God’s action.
 As Luther posted the 95 Theses, he was calling for a change of heart, a change that is ongoing today.
 As the church continues to wrestle with faithful expression in a changing and sinful world we discover every day that we are both sinner and saint, vital and irrelevant, lost and found.

-As we approach Reformation 2019 our hope is that we will continue to live into the Metanoia that begins at baptism and continues to our last day.
+Our hope is that we will continue to live into the Metanoia that begins at baptism and continues to our last day.

 Metanoia; Change, conversion, reformation, renewal, metamorphosis, transformation, diversity, shift.